-- At 1 April the IJB has a balance of £8.442m in general reserves.
+- 6.1 At 1st April the IJB has a balance of £8.442m in general reserves.
 As part of the budget the IJB agreed £9.331m of additional recurring savings to support budget smoothing of the planned increases to superannuation costs in 2026/27.
 If savings are fully delivered and spend is contained within budgets this will have an in-year benefit of £9.331m which could be used to increase general reserves at the end of March 2025 to £17.773m.
-However, the current overspend position represents a risk to this strategy. - If spend had remained on target, to date £3.764m would have been available to be transferred to reserves.
-However, as a result of the current overspend of £6.147m instead of general reserves being increased they are being reduced by the net £2.383m, representing a revised balance to date of £6.059m.
+However, the current overspend position represents a risk to this strategy. - 6.2 The November IJB agreed a reclassification of earmarked reserves to general reserves of £6.500m.
+This was done as part of the recovery plan and if required at year end will be drawn down to meet some of the current forecasted outturn. - 6.3 If spend had remained on target and reserves had been drawn down in line with the recovery plan, to date £2.831m would have been available to be transferred to reserves.
+However, there is currently an overspend of £4.080m which results in general reserves being reduced by the net £1.249m, representing a revised balance to date of £13.693m.
+This is £4.080m short of the target set when the budget was set.
+Recovery planning will continue to be pursued to recovery this balance.